TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers: Methodology

 \subsubsection{Dynamic graph definition}

 A dynamic graph can be generally modeled in two ways: ``discrete-time'' graph snapshots or ``continuous-time'' graph~\cite{xu2020understanding}.
 In our study, we specifically focused on discrete-time graphs, which involve a sequence of graph snapshots captured at different timestamps.
-Each snapshot represents the state of the graph at a particular time point, whose edges and nodes may change or evolve across these discrete time points.
-Here, we denote a temporal graph as $\mathcal{G} = \{G_t\}_{t=1}^T$, where $G_t$ is the graph snapshot at timestamp $t$.
-Fig.~\ref{fig:TEA_graphsnapshots} depicts six discrete-time temporal graph benchmarks with varying evolutionary dynamics.
-The top row in each subfigure presents visualizations of four graph snapshots selected from four variant timestamps, and the bottom row shows the corresponding temporal edge appearance (TEA) plot for characterizing the temporal dynamics as described in the Section~\ref{sec:TEAplot}.
+Each snapshot represents the state of the graph at a particular point in time, whose edges and nodes may change or evolve across these discrete time points.
+Here, we denote a temporal graph as $\mathcal{G} = \{G_t\}_{t=1}^T$, which consists of graph snapshots across $T$ timestamps.
+The graph snapshot $G_t = (V_t, E_t)$ at timestamp $t$ has a vertex set $V_t = \{ v_1, v_2, v_3, \cdots, v_{|V_t|} \} $ of $|V_t|$ nodes and an edge set $E_t = \{e_{i,j} |i,j \in |V_t| \}$.